 Congressman DesJarlais serves on two committees, where he addresses issues important to his constituents.
 These are:

 Congressman DesJarlais is also a member of the conservative House Freedom Caucus, as well as the GOP Doctors Caucus and Border Security Caucus.

-Scott and his wife Amy, have three children: Tyler, Ryan and their little sister Maggie.
-The DesJarlais family are active members of the Epiphany Episcopal Church in Sherwood, Tennessee where Amy grew up.
+Congressman DesJarlais earned degrees in Chemistry and Psychology and a Doctorate of Medicine from the University of South Dakota.
+He and his wife Amy have three children: Tyler, Ryan and Maggie.
+The DesJarlais family attends the Epiphany Episcopal Church in Sherwood, Tennessee, where Amy grew up.